LibreGuard-Developer/libreguard-vpn-android/ANDROID_LOAD_LATENCY_INTEGRATION.md

 1. **Port 5001 is HTTP-only** - Intentional for latency measurement (no TLS overhead)
 2. **No authentication on /ping** - Only returns timestamp, no sensitive data
-3. **Parallel pings** - May trigger rate limiting on some networks

-## Firewall Notes

-Ensure port 5001 is open on all VPN servers:
-- Must be accessible from mobile networks
-- Test from different carriers/networks